JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 add3 3 * 2;; (* NOT the previous - this is the same as (add3 3) * 2 - application binds tighter than * *)
 add3 @@ 3 * 2;; (* LIKE the original - @@ is like the " " for application but binds LOOSER than other ops *)
 ```

 * `=` is also a 2-argument function; it is somewhat strange in our `Core` OCaml on non-ints:
 ```ocaml
 3.4 = 4.2;; (* errors, = only works on ints with the Core library in use *)
 Float.(=) 3.3 4.4;; (* Solution: use the Float module's = function for floats *)
 ```
+* Why this apparent ugliness?
+Pay a price here but reap rewards later of having the right notion of `=`.
 ### Simple Structured Data Types: Option and Result

 * Before getting into "bigger" data types and how to declare our own, let's use one of the simplest structured data types, the built-in `option` type.